Results 1 - 10

 , 1998

 "...
-The fifth release of the multithreaded language Cilk uses a provably good "work-stealing" scheduling algorithm similar to the first system, but the language has been completely redesigned and the runtime system completely reengineered.
-The efficiency of the new implementation was aided by a clear st ..."
+The fifth release of the multithreaded language Cilk uses a provably good "work-stealing " scheduling algorithm similar to the rst system, but the language has been completely redesigned and the runtime system completely reengineered.
+The efficiency of the new implementation was aided ..."

 Abstract